-Most recently, she was awarded a national-level research award from the Canadian Institutes of Health Research (CIHR) to evaluate virtual cognitive-behaviour therapy classes for mental wellness in public safety personnel using a randomized controlled trial design.
+In recognition of her groundbreaking work, Dr. Bolton has received over 25 local, national, and international awards, including the Young Investigator Award from the American Foundation for Suicide Prevention, and the Manitoba Health Research Council Studentship.
+Most recently, she was awarded a national-level research award from the CIHR to evaluate virtual cognitive-behavior therapy classes for mental wellness in public safety personnel using a randomized controlled trial design.